Pride & Prejudice* (*sort of)

 Pride & Prejudice *(*Sort of)

-Since opening in Glasgow Pride and Prejudice* (*sort of) took London’s West End by storm and now returns to Scotland with the original Scottish cast.
+Since opening in Glasgow, Pride and Prejudice* (*sort of) has taken London’s West End by storm winning the Olivier Award for Best Comedy.
+Now it’s coming home to Scotland with the original Scottish cast.

 Group discounts available: